 Julia E. Torres is a TheEdCollab Book Ambassador, focusing on 6-12 readers (meet our K-5 Ambassador, JoEllen, here).
-Julia is an expert in secondary writing and reading instruction, including accelerated reading and writing instruction for multilingual students and those learning in urban environments.
+Julia is an expert in matching texts with readers, in secondary writing and reading instruction, including accelerated reading and writing instruction for multilingual students and those learning in urban environments.
+Julia is fluent in English, Spanish, and Portuguese.

 Julia facilitates workshops and professional conversations around the country pertaining to best practices in reading and writing instruction, culturally sustaining pedagogies in language arts, as well as digital literacy and librarianship.

-Currently, Julia is a teacher librarian for five schools on the Montbello Campus within the Far Northeast region of Denver Public schools.
-Across over a decade in education, Julia has taught in small, medium, and large districts, across the Western United States.
+Julia has taught in small, medium, and large districts, across the Western United States.
 Her high school teaching career has included teaching freshman English up through advanced courses including World Literature and AP English Literacy and Composition.
-In 2014, Julia began teaching in the largest (and only urban district in Colorado)—Denver Public Schools.
+In 2014, Julia began teaching in the largest—and only urban—district in Colorado, Denver Public Schools.
 As a teacher at Denver Center for International Studies at Montbello, Julia taught Concurrent Enrollment English classes partnering with Aurora Community College.
 Julia has also taught Creative Writing and African-American Literature through University of Colorado Denver’s Upward Bound pre-collegiate summer academic institute.

 Within Denver Public Schools, Julia was chosen to be a member of the steering committee for the Superintendent’s African-American Equity Task Force ongoing work that continues to seek improved schooling and work conditions for African-American students and teachers within Denver Public Schools.
 Julia has also cooperated with the DPS Imaginarium and the Culture Equity Leadership Team as a school leader working to spread the adoption of culturally responsive teaching practices throughout the district.
-Together with several educators from across the country, Julia co-leads Project LIT book club, a national grassroots organization and movement focused on eliminating book deserts and restoring book access within communities and schools with limited or no access to high-quality, engaging literature written predominantly by authors of color for children of color.
+Julia leads several community book clubs and projects focused on engaging literature written predominantly by authors of color for children of color.

 In May 2018, Julia was selected as a 2018-20 Heinemann Fellow.
 Her action research focuses on the changing role of school libraries, and the intersection between traditional and digital literacy as pertaining to the formation of reading identities among secondary education students in urban school districts.